AlexanderLyon/Haystack/README.md

 `ignoreStopWords` *boolean* -- Ignore common stop words such as the, a, in, etc.

-`stemming` *boolean* -- Experimental, only removes "s" from end of words for now
+`stemming` *boolean* -- Reduces tokens in a query to their base words

 ## Methods